zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/third-party-library.md

 ---
 PermaID: 1000213
-Name: Third Party Library
+Name: Third Party Libraries for Dapper
 ---

-# Dapper - Third Party Library
+# Dapper - Third Party Libraries
 Dapper Third Party Library allow you to extend dapper functionality which is not available in the core Dapper library, for example, basic CRUD operations, multi-mapping, manual mapping and convention based mapping, etc.

 ## Why Third Party Library?